 When considering unlicensed forms of care, make sure to note what steps the facility is taking to ensure the safety of your child.
-Some guiding questions can be seen on our Identifying a High-Quality Preschool in your hunt for high-quality care.
+In your hunt for high-quality care, consider the guiding questions on our Day Care Safety Checklist and Identifying a High-Quality Preschool guide.

 3. How does Licensing ensure the health and safety of children in child care?

 Licensing ensures that children are in a safe environment.
 This is completed through initial licensing inspections, as well as maintained by periodic, unannounced site visits by Licensing Program Analysts (LPAs) to make sure centers are in compliance.
 These site visits include assessing the entire classroom and beyond – activity areas, cabinets, closets, storage, locks and latches, and all exterior areas and equipment.

 Licensing violations have the potential to put children at risk and jeopardize their safety.
 Therefore, state officials will work with centers to address necessary changes and conduct follow-up visits to address any and all violations.
 In addition to inspections, LPAs will also investigate any complaints about a facility and consult the center to navigate and resolve the issues.